dojo/docs/dojo/data/api/Write.rst

 Further examples
 ----------------

-Further examples of the API usage are covered in the Using Datastores section.
+Further examples of the API usage are covered in the :ref:`Using Datastores <quickstart/data/usingdatastores>` section.
 Refer to it for examples on paging, sorting, selecting, and so forth.

 API Info